pouriya/restcommander/www/CONTRIBUTING.md

 ```
 Now open [https://127.0.0.1:1995](https://127.0.0.1:1995) in your web browser, and you should see RestCommander web dashboard.
 After above steps, You are free to update any file inside your `restcommander-front-codes` directory and inside browser if you reload the pages, You will see your changes.
-If you were ready to make a PR, copy front-end codes back to your cloned RestCommander repository:
+If you were ready to make a PR, copy frontend codes back to your cloned RestCommander repository:
 ```shell
 cp restcommander-front-codes/* restcommander/www/
 ```